No-cost food waste collection by Black Earth Compost

 Supported the passage of Article 31 Prohibit single-serve plastic water bottles at 2024 Annual Town Meeting.

-Supporting LHS Envirothon team in proposing Town and LPS policy on phasing out single-use plastic drink bottles.
+Supporting LHS Envirothon team in proposing Town policy and LPS policy (under section EDEF) on phasing out single-use plastic drink bottles, which was passed unanimously by the Select Board and School Committee.
+(A School Committee meeting minute in 10/2024 is available here.)

-Collaborated with the Town (DPW, DPF, Sustainability and Resilience Officer), LPS, Whitsons Food Service, and Clean Water Fund, in the application for MassDEP SMRP Municipal Grant for dishwashers at Fiske and Harrington.
+Collaborated with the Town (DPW, DPF, Sustainability and Resilience Officer), LPS, Whitsons Food Service, and Clean Water Action, in the application for MassDEP SMRP Municipal Grant for dishwashers at Fiske and Harrington.

 Supported the town in expanding the food waste collection program to 4,000 households.